JujuAdams/SNAP/5.3/qml.md

 !> "Relaxed mode" is convenient during development but is a significant security hole in your program if you expose relaxed QML parsing to your users.

 As mentioned above, SNAP's QML parser is not a complete implementation.
-There are two notable missing features:
+There are three notable missing features:

 1. QML allows for JavaScript to be used to declaratively define properties relative to other properties.
 This sort of behaviour is far *far* beyond the scope of SNAP.
 SNAP instead parses in-line JavaScript as a string literal.
 2. QML allows for structs to be created "on" properties; effectively this assigns a struct to a variable on the parent (rather than the child struct being in the `children` array).
 SNAP's parser doesn't support this but can do in the future if [someone asks for it](https://github.com/JujuAdams/SNAP/issues).
+3. QML allows for new properties to be defined in the QML file itself, with an associated type.
+SNAP does not support this syntax, or type safety for that matter, but you can freely define new variables on generated structs without limitation.

 &nbsp;